 - Maintain your operative dressing, loosen bandage if swelling of the foot and ankle occurs - It is normal for the knee to bleed and swell following surgery.
-If blood soaks onto the ACE bandage, do not become alarmed, reinforce with additional dressing - Remove surgical dressing on the third post-operative day if minimal drainage is present, apply bandaids or a clean dressing over incisions and change daily.
-You may then shave as long as the wounds remain sealed with the band-aid. - To avoid infection, keep surgical incisions clean and dry you may shower by placing a plastic covering over the surgical site beginning the day after surgery. - Beginning 3rd post op day you may shower as long as the incisions are dry (without drainage).
-Do not scrub the incision sites and place new band-aids over the incision sites after showering. - NO immersion in bath or pool until instructed by Dr. Verma's office.
+If blood soaks onto the ACE bandage, do not become alarmed, reinforce with additional dressing - Remove surgical dressing on the seventh post-operative day if minimal drainage is present, apply band-aids or a clean dressing over incisions and change daily. - To avoid infection, keep surgical incisions clean and dry you may shower by placing a plastic covering over the surgical site beginning the day after surgery. - NO immersion in bath or pool until instructed by Dr. Verma's office.